-October 2022: Crews are on site between Market and Stout streets.
+January 2023: Crews are on site at various locations along the Mall.
 Businesses are open.
 Catch the RTD Free Mall Ride on 15th Street or 17th Street between Wazee and Welton streets.
 Find more information on the current project activities or download the 16th Street Mall Project app.

 Great cities never stand still.
 We think to the future.
 The 16th Street Mall Project is our past, present and future.
 It is the backbone of our City, our version of a Main Street and the catalyst for a great future ahead.
 The 16th Street Mall Project will revitalize the Mall from Market Street to Broadway.
 Our goal is improving safety and mobility, addressing deteriorating infrastructure and creating more opportunities for the people who live, work and visit the Mile High City to enjoy the Mall for years to come.

 Current and Recommended Mall Alignment

 Text description of this infographic(PDF, 65KB)

 The RTD Free MallRide is rerouted to bus lanes on 15th and 17th streets while blocks are under construction.
 More information

 - Market to Larimer (Block 1)

 Short-term, intermittent single lane closures on Market Street for deliveries

 - Lawrence to Arapahoe (Block 3)